 - Baby Boomers– Those who are born between 1946 to 1964.
 The age range is 57-75 years.
-Primarily those who are retired or about to be retired belong to this group.
+Primarily, those who are retired or about to be retired belong to this group.
 In the Indian context, we call them senior citizens.

-- Gen Z – Those who are born between 1997 to 2015.
+- Gen Z – Those who were born between 1997 to 2015.
 The age range is 6-24 years.
 Mostly fresh graduates from college or persons starting their career belong to this group.
 Also, people in the age range of 25-30 years are called zillenials.

 The younger generation of Gen-Z is born with a gadget-savvy world and abundant resources to learn and grow.
 But still, they face problems that the previous generations didn’t meet in their time.

 - Economic crisis– The tumultuous international market has led to many job losses in formal and informal sectors.
 The economic growth is at rock bottom and has caused much anxiety among the freshly job-searching junta.
 Those already earning money are now in money-saving mode as the future is uncertain.
 Unlike millennials, who value the experience more, Gen-Z is more concerned about the immediate consumption of materialistic values.

 - Recession– AI and machine learning have become the primary concern for job cuts across the technical Domains.
 As a society that has already digitalized, job creation for manual labor in other sectors is challenging.
 The concept of universal basic income will come into the picture as many Gen-Z will become jobless despite having educational degrees.
 They must be more adaptable to learn and relearn for survival in cut-throat competition.

 - Health care– With new diseases like corona and the emergence of old fungal infections, Gen-Z people are more prone to getting ill.
 Lifestyle change, consumption of less nutritious foods, and stress due to career result in poor health records among Gen-Z people.